 Bussing is done via the Routing button using Sends and Receives.
 The Master Send checkbox is useful for when you want to control the level of a group of tracks together.
-In this case, uncheck Master Send on each of these tracks and then send them to a separate track which has Master Send enabled and can also apply FX across all of the tracks at once.
+In this case, uncheck Master Send on each of these tracks and then send them to a separate track that has Master Send enabled and can also apply FX across all of the tracks at once.
 This will save precious CPU and RAM resources by using fewer instances of VST plug-ins.

 So, you have your commercial license and are potentially just starting out and only have what’s in the box.
 What does Reaper have that is useful in terms of plug-ins?

 Pretty much all the bases are covered.
 From EQ, compression and limiting to reverb, chorus, delay, flanger, etc. Give it a try with the stock plug-ins for a while, and avoid the Waves sales.
 At least until you get some experience and knowledge under your belt.

 Or, if you are going to buy something, buy some software synths, vintage synths or sampled instruments and look online for any available discount license.

 Or better yet, a keyboard controller if you don’t have one.
 Of course, if you purchase the product, you get the Reaper license key.
 Also, avoid reaper crack versions.
 First of all, it is immoral and secondly, you don’t get the Reaper drivers support and updates.

 You can get a lot done with the stock plug-ins that come with any DAW and Reaper is no exception.